albert0891/JobTrackerPortfolio/README.md

-# ✈️ CareerPilot AI (formerly JobTracker)
+# ✈️ OfferMagnet

-**CareerPilot AI** is a smart, full-stack career management platform designed to streamline your job search.
+**OfferMagnet** is a smart, full-stack career management platform designed to streamline your job search.
 It combines a visual Kanban workflow with Generative AI (Google Gemini) to act as your personal career coach, analyzing your fit for every role you apply to.

 ## 🌟 Key Features